-There are too many Subways in the Las Vegas/Henderson area to count, but from a quick look at Subway’s official website, there appear to be over 100 Subway restaurant locations in the Las Vegas, NV area, with new ones being opened up all the time of course.
+There are 105 Subways in Las Vegas, with new ones being opened up all the time of course.

-There are nine Subway restaurants on the Las Vegas Strip.
+There are eleven Subway restaurants on the Las Vegas Strip.

 Here are the closest Subway Restaurants to each casino, starting at the south end of the Las Vegas Strip:

 Mandalay Bay (2) – There is one inside the resort, in the “Convention Food Court” area, by the convention center.

 (Go here to find a Burger King location on the Las Vegas Strip)